Dynatrace/backstage-plugin/README.md

 yarn add @dynatrace/backstage-plugin-dql-common
 ```

-### Integrate the plugin in EntityPage and Backstage backend
+### Integrate the `EntityDqlQueryCard`

-- Add the DQL plugin to the respective component type pages in your
+Add the DQL plugin to the respective component type pages in your
 `packages/app/src/components/catalog/EntityPage.tsx`:

 ```tsx
 <EntityDqlQueryCard